grange85/ahfow-www/_posts/2008/2008-09-09-lavventura-rerelease-party.markdown

 - dean & britta
 tags: []
 ---
 <p>The last night of Dean & Britta's residency at the Zipper Factory in NYC will be a <a href="http://www.deanandbritta.com/blog/?p=184">release party for the reissued L'Avventura</a>.
-Support will be from <a href="http://www.sonic-boom.info/">Sonic Boom</a>'s band Spectrum who are stopping by on their way to the <span class="removed_link" title="http://www.atpfestival.com/events/atp-ny/">ATP festival</span>.</p>
+Support will be from <a href="http://www.sonic-boom.info/">Sonic Boom</a>'s band Spectrum who are stopping by on their way to the ATP festival.</p>
 <p>Three of Sonic Boom remixes make up the bonus tracks on the L'Avventura re-release.</p>